How to Accelerate Your Chinese with Anki Flashcards

 If you scroll down a little farther in the options, you will see the option to enable FSRS.
 FSRS is a new algorithm that tracks how you learn and optimizes when you see review cards.
 If you have a newer version of Anki installed, I highly recommend turning this setting on.
 When you first turn on FSRS, it will present you with the default study intervals, but the longer you study with Anki and the more reviews you do, the more it will adapt to you.
 The default study retention is 0.9, which means the algorithm will space out your reviews so you remember about 90% of the cards.
 You can change this to whatever you like, but it’s not recommended to go below 0.85.

 After you have selected how many cards you want to study every day, go back and select “study now.”
 Your flashcards will now appear in study mode.
 In the center of the screen, you’ll see the flashcard prompt.
 In this case, it is a Chinese sentence, so your goal is to read and understand the sentence.
 At the bottom of the screen in the left corner, you’ll see “edit.”
 This allows you to change the individual card you are currently looking at.
 In the center at the bottom of the screen, you’ll see three numbers.
-The blue number is the number of new cards, the red number is the number of cards you are currently studying, and the green number is the number of reviews.
+The blue number is the number of new cards you have today, the red number is the number of cards you are currently studying, and the green number is the number of reviews.
 When you are ready to see the answer, press “show answer.”

 Once the card is flipped over, you will grade yourself.
 How you grade yourself will dictate when you see this card next.
 In this case, if you couldn’t read the card at all, you would press “again.”
 If you could understand it a little but not fully, you would press “hard.”
 If you could understand and read it, but it took some time, you would press “good.”
 If you can easily read and understand it, press “easy.”
 You will learn how to grade yourself over time.
 If stuck between two levels, choose the lower one.
 For example, if you’re not sure if you should choose “hard” or “good,” choose “hard.”